Stockholm Metro: Infrastructure and operation

-Safety and Technology
+Safety and technology

-The Stockholm metro runs electrically using a third rail with a nominal operating voltage of 650 V DC on line 13, 14, 17, 18 and 19; and 750 V DC on lines 10 and 11.
-Traffic on the metro operates on left-hand side, similarly to mainline trains in Sweden.
-When the metro system opened in 1950, cars and trams still drove on the left in Sweden.
+The Stockholm Metro runs electrically using a third rail with a nominal operating voltage of 650 V DC on lines 13, 14, 17, 18 and 19; and 750 V DC on lines 10 and 11.
+Traffic on the Metro operates on left-hand side, similarly to mainline trains in Sweden.
+When the Metro system opened in 1950, cars and trams still drove on the left in Sweden.

-The maximum speed is 80 km/h on the Red and Blue Lines and 70 km/h on the Green Line (50 km/h at the platforms).
+The maximum speed is 80 km/h on the Red and Blue lines and 70 km/h on the Green Line (50 km/h at the platforms).
 Maximum acceleration and deceleration is 0.8 m/s^{2}.
 The reason for the lower speed limit on the Green Line is due to tighter curves than on the other lines, because the Green Line was built by cut and cover under streets in the inner city, while the other lines are bored at greater depth.
-Two safety systems exist on the metro: the older system manufactured by Union Switch & Signal in use on the Red and Blue Lines and a modern automatic train operation (ATO) system in use on the Green Line manufactured by Siemens Mobility.
+Two safety systems exist on the Metro: the older system manufactured by Union Switch & Signal in use on the Red and Blue lines and a modern automatic train operation (ATO) system in use on the Green Line manufactured by Siemens Mobility.

-To allow close-running trains with a high level of safety, the metro uses a continuous signal safety system that sends information continually to the train's safety system.
+To allow close-running trains with a high level of safety, the Metro uses a continuous signal safety system that sends information continually to the train's safety system.
 The signal is picked up from the rail tracks through two antennas placed in front of the first wheel axle and compared with data about the train's speed.
 Automatic braking is triggered if the train exceeds the maximum permitted speed at any time.
 The driver is given information about the speed limit through a display in the driver's cabin; in C20 stock, and in Cx stock outfitted for operation with the new signal system installed on the Green Line, this is a speedometer with a red maximum speed indicator (needle), while the traditional display in the Cx stock is a set of three lights indicating one of three permitted speeds (high, medium, low).
 The system allows two trains to come close to each other but prevents collisions occurring at speeds greater than 15 km/h.
 More modern systems also ensure that stop signals are not passed.